Statue of Leonardo da Vinci

 By all accounts, Leonardo da Vinci was a Genius.
 Indeed, the artwork he left to us, including the Mona Lisa and The Last Supper, shows artistic genius.

-Today when we look at a genius, we measure it by someone who has an IQ over 140.
+Today, when we look at a genius, we measure it by someone with an IQ over 140.
 But during Leonardo’s time, they did not know IQ, so all we have left is to look at Leonardo and all he left for us to view today.

 A genius is defined in the Oxford Dictionary as:

-Certainly, we can say that Leonardo had exceptional both intellectual and creative power; Leonardo certainly had a lot of natural ability as he was very much a self-taught man.
+Certainly, we can say that Leonardo had exceptional intellectual and creative power; he certainly had a lot of natural ability as he was very much a self-taught man.

-Because he was a genius, it does not mean that he was proficient at everything, but he had exceptional powers both intellectual and creative.
+Because he was a genius, it does not mean he was proficient at everything, but he had exceptional intellectual and creative powers.

 One of the great attributes that Leonardo da Vinci had was that he was not afraid to learn or be self-taught.
 He did not let a lack of formal education in many of these professions stop him from learning and working on mastering them.